opencog/atomspace-bridge/README.md

 * [EvaluationLink](https://wiki.opencog.org/w/EvaluationLink)
 * [PredicateNode](https://wiki.opencog.org/w/PredicateNode)

+From what I can tell, the above uses about the same amount of RAM as having explicit keys in each row.
+It also takes just about the same amount of time to query over.
+So it does not seem to offer any size or performance advantage over brute-force primary/foreign keys.

+What it does do is provide a lot more flexibility: you can create and destroy joins at any time.
+You can join some rows but not others.
+All the usual stuff that makes the AtomSpace much more flexible than SQL.

-For just right now, we punt, and store indexes in the AtomSpace.
+For just right now, we punt, and store the naked PRIMARY/FOREIGN KEY values as Atoms in the AtomSpace.
+It's klunky but it works.
-Its simple and easy.
-It wastes some RAM, but so what.

 Table Schemas
 -------------